dimapaloskin/inpack/README.md

 # Inpack [![npm version](https://badge.fury.io/js/inpack.svg)](https://www.npmjs.com/package/inpack) [![Build Status](https://travis-ci.org/dimapaloskin/inpack.svg?branch=master)](https://travis-ci.org/dimapaloskin/inpack) [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/sindresorhus/xo)

 Inpack is a cli tool that makes it possible to use any directory as a Node.js module.
 It helps in avoiding long relative paths (like ```import responseParser from '../../../utils/responseParser'```) in your "require" or "import" without creating any additional files apart from its own config file called inpack.json.
 Also provokes build more clean and clear project architecture.
+You can use inpack with [depy](https://github.com/dimapaloskin/depy).

 ### Spoiler